ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 | `initializing`    | This share is initializing replication. |
 | `none`            | This share is not participating in replication. |
 | `split_pending`   | This share is performing a replication split. |
 {: caption="Table 2.
-File storage replication status" caption-side="bottom"}
+File Storage replication status" caption-side="bottom"}

 ## Managing file shares and mount points in the UI
 {: #file-storage-manage-ui}